OffchainLabs/arbitrum-docs/arbitrum-docs/bold/bold-gentle-introduction.md

 - Challenge invalid claims made by other validators, and
 - Confirm valid claims - either by timing other validators out or by winning a challenge

 The goal of BOLD is ensure the maximum challenge period is 6.4 days, effectively removing the risk of delay attacks and making L2 to L1 withdrawals more secure.
-BOLD accomplishes this by introducing a new dispute system that lets a single entity secure Arbitrum against any number of malicious parties - effectively allowing anyone to validate Arbitrum’s state without needing permission to do so.
+BOLD accomplishes this by introducing a new dispute system that lets a single entity secure Arbitrum against malicious parties - effectively allowing anyone to validate Arbitrum’s state without needing permission to do so.

 Now that you have a high level undertanding what BOLD is, you might now be wondering: so what?
 Good question.
 BOLD is a groundbreaking design meant to secure Arbitrum chains and allows anyone, including yourself, to play your part in securing Arbitrum chains.

-## TODO INSERT GRAPHIC #1 HERE

 ## Why does Arbitrum need a new dispute protocol?